-The law took effect June 27, but the state supreme court ruled on July 24 that the city council has until August 24 to either repeal the measure or put it to a citywide vote.
-Opponents of the ordinance collected signatures on a repeal petition after the council passed the measure in May 2014.
-At first, the city secretary said the opponents had enough signatures to force a vote.
+The city council passed HERO in May 2014, but the ordinance was the target of a petition drive to have it repealed.
+At first, the city secretary said opponents of the measure had enough signatures to force a vote.
 Later, many of the signatures were thrown out, but the supreme court decided the petition was properly certified.